Edward Doty: In Plymouth Colony

 In late 1620, Doty accompanied Hopkins and others on some of the early Pilgrim explorations of the Cape Cod area while trying to locate a suitable location for their settlement.

 In Plymouth Colony records, Doty's name was also spelled variously as Doten (Mayflower Compact), Dotey (1626 Purchasers and 1643 bear arms lists), Dolton (1627 Division of the Cattle), and Dowty (1633/34 tax lists).

 Edward Doty later became a wealthy land owner, but his argumentative nature and display of temper caused him to be in the Plymouth court many times over the years.

-Doty was one of the Mayflower passengers that have left an extensive record of his personality.
+Doty was one of the Mayflower passengers that left an extensive record of his personality.
 He had a quick temper and had many business dealings that in some cases bordered on the fraudulent.
 Other troublemakers were often removed from Plymouth (i.e. Isaac Allerton was forced out) but Doty lived there throughout the rest of his life.